MooersLab/pymolsnips/README.md

 There are no package installers for *JupyterLab*.
 However, *JupyterLab* is pre-installed in the full Anaconda Python package.
-It is available in the base environment, but jupyter has to be installed in new environments.
+It is available in the base environment, but Jupyter has to be installed in new environments.
 With the Anaconda system installed, activate the desired environment where you want to install *JupyterLab* with `conda activate <env>` and then `conda install jupyter`.
-This command will install both *JupyterLab* and the jupyter notebook.
+This command will install both *JupyterLab* and the Jupyter Notebook.

 Outside of Anaconda, *JupyterLab* is installed with a package manager like any other Python module.
-With pip, the install command is simply  `pip install --user jupyter` to install in juputer in a local library rather than the system library.
+With pip, the install command is simply  `pip install --user jupyter` to install in Jupyter in a local library rather than the system library.
 The command for users of macports is `port install py38-jupyterlab`.
 Change the version number from Python3.8 to whatever is your current version of Python.